onefoursix/cm-set-task-scheduler/README.md

 - Cloudera Manager 4.5 or higher (I tested with CM 4.7.2) with HDFS and MapReduce Services configured.
 - CM login with Administrator privileges
 - CDH 4.1 or higher (I tested with CDH 4.4.0)
-- Python (I tested on CentOS 6.4 which includes Python 2.6.6)
+- Python (I tested on CentOS 6.4 using Python 2.6.6)
 - Python setuptools (see below)
 - CM API must be installed (see below)